For SEOs, content strategists, and agencies who need a structured content plan

 Most content plans are a flat list of topics — not a structured authority system

 A spreadsheet of keyword ideas tells you what to write about.
 A topical map tells you what the page is, where it lives in the hierarchy, what its URL should be, whether it is a hub or a section, and how it links to everything else .
+A concept map tells you which entities and relationships your content needs to cover.

 The Problem